Turrentine Historic District

-The Turrentine Historic District is a historic district in Gadsden, Alabama.
+The Turrentine Historic District is a historic district in Gadsden, Alabama, United States.
 The district stretches along Turrentine Avenue and includes houses built during Gadsden's largest period of growth from 1891 through 1934.
 The street, originally the lane leading from town to the home of General Daniel Clower Turrentine, was home to some of the city's most influential residents, including mayors, bankers, doctors, educators, and industrialists.
 Architectural styles found in the district include Queen Anne, Neoclassical, Spanish Revival, Craftsman, and Tudor Revival.
-The district was listed on the National Register of Historic Places in 2005.
+The district was listed on the Alabama Register of Landmarks and Heritage in 1994 and the National Register of Historic Places in 2005.